 The most memorable part of that evening, however, was not the culinary near-disaster.
 One of the couples was nestled into the love seat in our small family room.
 These friends were measured, yet generous, when sharing their story.
 They were open, honest, and genuine.
 They were warm toward each other and laughed easily.
 Within a span of minutes, they spoke with consistent cadence and tone about their enjoyment of one another as well as significant struggle.
 But the wisdom that burrowed into my soul, and still has a home there today, came in the form of a brief, passing comment.
 The couple, who many of us held out as having the”model” marriage, had been married for eighteen years.
 She turned to him and said, as casually as if they were reaching agreement upon when the tires were last rotated, “Yes, I think we’ve had five really good years.”
 The last five.
 Out of eighteen.
 Oh my.

-Immediately, the twin emotions of dread and relief flooded through my heart.
+Immediately, the twin emotions of dread and relief flooded my heart.
 After one year of a difficult marriage, was it possible that we may need to log in thirteen more before experiencing “really good years?”
 Just thinking about it was exhausting.
 Yet oddly, at the same time, the pressure was off.
 The cat was out of the bag.
-They had given words to unspoken truths, and confirmed a sneaking suspicion.
+Our friends had given words to unspoken truths, and confirmed a sneaking suspicion.
 Marriage can be really, really hard.
 There are rarely quick fixes.
 But there is more.

 That night, our friends gave us an invaluable gift.
 They spoke truth.
 Without apology or despair, without false hope or empty promises.
 They put to words what we were feeling, and as a result, we had the courage to speak the “t” truth (life as we experience it).
 Marriage, and life for that matter, wasn’t what we thought that it would be.
 It all seemed to fall quite short of what should have been.
 By putting to words the “t” truth of experience, our friends made it safe for us to struggle with questions of “T” Truth (ultimate Truth): What had we really been promised?
 What could we depend upon with complete certainty?
 Where were we wrong, or defiant, or just naive in our thinking?
 They went first, which made it easier for us to speak when our turn rolled around.
 Yes, our friends entered the darkness with us.
 For us.
 When we didn’t quite have the courage to go there ourselves.
 They gave us hope.